 After sorting out our gears, we begin the trek by descending to Chaunrikhaka and heading up the Dudh Kosi valley to Phakding, our night stop by the river.
-(3 to 4 hours walking), Overnight at Jo’s Garden Lodge or similar standard in Phakding (breakfast, lunch and dinner).
+(3 hours walking), Over night at luxury Lodge.

 Day 07: Teshinga - Day Excursion to Tengboche (3860m):

 Looking across the valley, we can see the path sloping diagonally up towards the famous monastery of Tengboche.
-We begin today’s walk by descending down to the small hamlet of Phunki Tenga, which lies beside the Dudh Kosi River.
+We begin today's walk by descending down to the small hamlet of Phunki Tenga, which lies beside the Dudh Kosi River.
 Here we cross a suspension bridge before beginning a climb with a steep ascent for about an hour.
 This part of the trek is quite heavily forested by rhododendron and pine so it is well shaded and quite cool.
 Once out of the forest line the trail gradient is quite gentle and gradual for another 1½ hours, all the way up to the monastery.
 The setting of Tengboche is nothing short of magical.
 It is a spectacular building and it is incredible to think that the temple was burnt down only a few years ago and re-built largely through the efforts of the Sir Edmund Hillary Trust.
 We will explore the surrounding area and visit the monastery.
 After lunch we will retrace our steps to Teshinga.
-(5-6 hours walking), overnight at Everest Summit Lodge in Tashinga (Meals: Breakfast, Lunch and Dinner).
+(5-6 hours walking), Overnight at luxury lodge.

 Day 08: Trek to Mende (3700m):

 Leaving Teshinga lodge we retrace the trail to Namche Bazaar for about an hour until we detour off the main trail to Khumjung village (3770m).
 The path leads gently up the shallow valley and onto Khumjung, the education centre of Khumbu.
 If time permits we will visit the Khumjung monastery and Kunde hospital.
 Taking the high trail above Namche Bazaar, bypassing Shyangboche airport we head northwest.
 The valley ahead is extremely rugged but beautiful and as you wander along the forested track you might chance upon Monal pheasants or small herds of Thar.
 At the small village of Tesho, we turn off the main trail and make our way slowly up a closed valley.
 The last half hour climb to Mende will literally take your breath away, but with our gradual acclimatization over the past few days a steady pace and determination will get us to the top.
-(6-7 hours walking), overnight at Everest Summit Lodge in Mende (Meals: Breakfast, Lunch and Dinner).
+(6-7 hours walking), Overnight at luxury lodge.

 Day 09: Mende - Day Excursion to Thame (3801m):

 About half an hour walk from the lodge is an old Tibetan trade route.
 This well-formed, wide path makes for a mostly easy walk all the way to the village of Thame.
 Thame retains many of its original buildings and culture and is perhaps one of the prettiest villages in the Khumbu Region.
 It has scattered houses, enclosed fields and a backdrop of massive snow and ice peaks.
 We will visit the Thame monastery, one of the oldest in the region.
 Sherpa Tenzing Norgay's house is situated near the top of the village where he lived with his first wife; in fact Thame is also the home of Nepal's most famous mountaineers: Ang Rita Sherpa (10 times Everest summiteers) and Apa Sherpa (20 times Everest summiteers).
 We will then retrace our steps back to Mende.
-(5-6 hours walking), overnight at Everest Summit Lodge in Mende (Meals: Breakfast, Lunch and Dinner).
+(5-6 hours walking), Overnight at Luxury lodge.

 Day 10: Trek to Monjo:

 Before starting descent back down to Monjo, we will first visit the Monastery, a 15-minute walk above Mende.
 The main temple is only 40 years old; it has a remarkable meditation room built beneath a huge rock, where people go on retreat for 3 years /3 months/3days.
 Until recently it was used as a meditation school for western Buddhist students.
 The friendly caretaker will be more than happy to serve butter tea and explain a little about the monastery.
 After Your visit you will retrace our route and continue to Phurte, from here we will take the lower trail to Namche.
 After three hours of easy walking we will arrive at Namche Bazaar for lunch.
 The rest of the descent to Monjo will be along the same route as on the way up.
-(5-6 hours walking), overnight at Everest Summit Lodge in Monjo (Meals: Breakfast, Lunch and Dinner).
+(5-6 hours walking), Overnight at luxury lodge.

 Day 11: Trek to Lukla (2880m):

 Today we return trek to Lukla via a slightly different route so as to avoid walking through Phakding again.
 We take a trail high above and on the other side of the Dudh Kosi.
 Along the route we will stop for a visit at the old Gumila Monastery before we descend down to the main trail.
 After a short lunch break at Thada Kosi, at the base of the Kusum Kangru Himal, Continue for a further two hours or so before reaching Lukla.
-(5-6 hours walking), overnight at Everest Summit Lodge in Monjo (Meals: Breakfast, Lunch and Dinner).
+(5-6 hours walking), Overnight at Luxury lodge.

 Day 12: Fly to Kathmandu:

 Today weather permitting, we pack up early and fly to Kathmandu (35-minute flight).
 Transfer to Kathmandu hotel.
-Evening dinner with culture show, overnight at Tibet international hotel or similar standard(breakfast).
+Evening dinner with culture show, Overnight hotel.

 Day 13: Kathmandu: Free day for relaxing, shopping and sightseeing.
-Overnight at Tibet International hotel or similar standard (breakfast).
+Overnight at Hyatt hotel or similar standard.

 Day 14: Transfer to the airport for your flight departure.